quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 * Next, the pipeline **masks** (or filters) the alignment to remove positions that are highly variable.
 These positions are generally considered to add noise to a resulting phylogenetic tree.

 * Following that, the pipeline applies **FastTree** to generate a phylogenetic tree from the masked alignment.
-The FastTree program creates an unrooted tree
+The FastTree program creates an uprooted tree

 * The final step in this section midpoint **rooting** is applied to place the root of the tree at the midpoint of the longest tip-to-tip distance in the unrooted tree.